evanmuller/job-applications-dashboard/README.md

 Run `yarn` from the root of the project to pull down dependencies.

-#### Build and run
+#### Build, run, and test
 Build, start a dev web server, and launch a browser by running `yarn start` from the root of the project.

 Or build an optimized bundle with `yarn build`.
 You can serve up that bundle with a node pushstate server, install it with `yarn add -g pushstate-server` start it with `pushstate-server build` then open a browser `open http://localhost:9000`.

+Run the test suite with `yarn test`.

 #### Notes
 This application is front-end only, there is no back-end.
-When the app starts it seeds all of its data from `applicants.json`.
+When the app starts it seeds all of its data from `initialJobApplications.json`.

 The app config was generated using [create-react-app](https://github.com/facebookincubator/create-react-app)